zigpy/zha-device-handlers/tuya.md

 ### Convenience Methods

 These methods allow exposing the most common Tuya clusters.
+These methods were added as part of the quirk building process and it is likely that there are other convenience methods that should be created.
+If you find that you are repeating the `.tuya_dp` and `.adds` formula, please PR or suggest additional methods.

 #### tuya_battery(dp_id: int, power_cfg: PowerConfiguration = TuyaPowerConfigurationCluster2AAA, scale: float = 2)